WARNING GRAPHIC LANGUAGE

 Because of the similarities between the two cases, detectives decided to compare Reed’s DNA with DNA recovered from Stites’s body.
 Reed had also been accused of raping a few other girls -- including a 12-year-old girl, an intellectually disabled teenager, and the mother of his two children -- so detectives had plenty of Reed’s DNA on file.

-Confronted, Reed said he didn’t know who Stacey Stites even was.
+Confronted, Reed claimed he never met Stacey Stites.
 But his defense attorneys would later claim that Reed and Stites had a secret relationship nobody knew about and that’s how Reed’s semen ended up all over the dead girl's body on the side of the road.
 During the guilt-innocence phase of the trial, the jury wasn’t told about Reed’s previous crimes.
 They found Reed guilty based on the overwhelming evidence presented at trial.

 These “witnesses” are not credible for a variety of different reasons -- think Brett Kavanaugh accusers but less believable.
 Where were these so-called “witnesses” 20 years ago when there was a $50,000 reward out for information in the case?